 In addition to focusing on high-volume keywords, it’s also essential to choose long-tail and medium-tail keywords.

 Long-tail keywords are more specific and less competitive than short-tail keywords, and they often have a higher conversion rate.
 Medium-tail keywords are a balance between long-tail and short-tail keywords.

 You can use tools like Keyword Tool or Moz Keyword Explorer to find long-tail and medium-tail keywords related to your industry or niche.
 Targeting these types of keywords will help you increase your chances of ranking higher in SERPs and attracting more relevant traffic to your website.

 Thoroughly Review the SERP

 Before finalizing your list of keywords, it’s crucial to thoroughly review the search engine results pages (SERPs) for those keywords.
 Analyzing the SERP can give you a better understanding of the competition for those keywords and the type of content that’s ranking.

 I often use SERPstat or SpyFu to analyze the SERP for specific keywords.
-By reviewing the SERP, I easily identify gaps in the content that’s currently ranking and create content that’s more valuable and informative for users.
+By reviewing the SERP, I easily identify gaps in the current ranking content and create more valuable and informative content for users.

 Filter by Keyword Difficulty